 The Common Stock Purchase Warrants issued by the Company to Everest and The Ravich Revocable Trust of 1989 (collectively, the "Common Stock Purchase Warrants") are exercisable at a price of \$50 per share at any time (x) following the occurrence of a Change of Control (as defined in such warrants) or (y) during the period from and including June 15, 1998 until June 15, 2005.
 During the period within which these warrants may be exercised, the Company is obligated at all times to have authorized and reserved a total of 1,800,000 shares of Common Stock to provide for the exercise of the rights represented by such warrants.
+The options issued by the Company to the Batchelder Employees (collectively, the "Batchelder Options") are exercisable at a price of \$6.25 per share at any time prior to April 9, 2000.

 The Offered Shares offered hereby may be sold by the Selling Stockholders directly or through agents, underwriters or dealers as designated from time to time or through a combination of such methods.
 The Company will receive none of the proceeds from any sale of Offered Shares by or for the account of the Selling Stockholders.
 The Selling Stockholders and any broker-dealers that participate with one or more of the Selling Stockholders in the distribution of the Offered Shares may be deemed to be underwriters and any commissions received or profit realized by them in connection with the resale of the Offered Shares might be deemed to be underwriting discounts and commissions under the Securities Act.
 See "Selling Stockholders" and "Plan of Distribution."
 The Company has agreed to bear substantially all of the expenses relating to this registration, other than underwriting discounts and commissions.
 In addition, the Company has agreed to indemnify the Selling Stockholders against certain liabilities, including liabilities under the Securities Act.
-See "Selling Stockholders" and "Plan of Distribution."
-The Common Stock is quoted on the Nasdaq National Market under the symbol "CDRD."
-On December 9, 1998, the closing price of the Common Stock was \$37 3/4, as reported by the Nasdaq National Market.
+See "Selling Stockholders" and "Plan of Distribution." the Nasdaq National Market under the symbol "CDRD."
+On December 22, 1998, the closing price of the Common Stock was \$34, as reported by the Nasdaq National Market.